freddy5566/undergraduate-goal/README.md

-# undergraduate-goal
+# Undergraduate-goal
-it is my personal goal before i graduate from college, if you guys have some cool advices, please just let me know
+It's my personal goal before I graduate from college, if you guys have some cool advices, please just let me know.

-## reading list
+## Reading list

 - [x] [The Start-up of You: Adapt to the Future, Invest in Yourself, and Transform Your Career](https://www.amazon.com/Start-up-You-Future-Yourself-Transform/dp/0307888908)